linux-surface/linux-surface/README.md

 # Linux Surface

-Linux running on the Microsoft Surface devices .
+Linux running on the Microsoft Surface devices.
 Follow the instructions below to install the latest kernel and config files.

 ### Supported Devices